open-telemetry/oteps/text/0072-metric-observer.md

-For a "bound" observation with using a bound observer instrument, first `Bind()` the instrument with a LabelSet, then call the bound instrument passing the result: `BoundInstrument.Observe(value, Result)`.
+For a "bound" observation with using a bound observer instrument, first `Bind()` the instrument with a LabelSet, then call the bound instrument passing the result: `Result.ObserveBound(value, BoundInstrument)`.
 Callbacks MUST use bound instruments corresponding the Observer instrument for which they are registered.
-It is an error if `BoundInstrument.Observe(value, Result)` is called for a Result corresponding to a different Observer instrument.
+It is an error if `Result.ObserveBound(value, BoundInstrument)` is called for a Result corresponding to a different Observer instrument.

+If the language supports method overloading, it may use `Observe` for both calling conventions.

 Multiple observations are possible in a single callback invocation.
 Likewise, it is permissible to mix bound and direct observations in a